amandahinton/chromaculture-magazine/README.md

 ![](https://github.com/amandahinton/chromaculture/blob/main/react-app/src/images/chromaculture-05.png)

-Chromaculture is a digital magazine for about color.
+Chromaculture is a digital magazine for color lovers.
 The inspiring collection of stories from around the web about palettes, pigments, and color-related projects will take you to surprising places in the spectrum!
 Chromaculture blends color theory, science, art history, industry information, and pop culture in a way that is modern, informative, provocative, and playful.

 ### Chromaculture can be found at: https://chromaculture.herokuapp.com/